JimberSoftware/docs/devices/servers/servers.md

 > [!INFO]
-> Hostname is mandatory must be a lowercase string.
+> Hostname is mandatory and must be a lowercase string.

 ## Server installation